krishna2/krishna2.github.io/bg/bg-message.md

 ## In One Word

-If you take the first syllable and the last syllable, the word formed is : धर्म (dharma).
+If you take the first syllable of the first shloka and the last syllable of the last shloka (the 700th verse), the word formed is : धर्म (dharma).

-So Bhagavad Gita is about Dharma.
+So Bhagavad Gita is about **Dharma**.

 ## In Two Words

-If you take the first word and the last word, the word formed is : धर्म (dharma) मम (mama).
+If you take the first word of the first shloka and the last word of the last shloka (the 700th verse), the word formed is : धर्म (dharma) मम (mama).

-So Bhagavad Gita is about "My Dharma".
+So Bhagavad Gita is about **My Dharma**.

 ## In Four Words